 Zebulon Butler, an early settler of the Valley Creek Community in Selma, Alabama built a mill on the swift-rushing waters of Valley Creek to ground meal, grits and corn.
 The mill was acquired by the Colonel Thomas Kenan and his wife Mary Rand, in the 1830s.
 The Kenan family continuously owned by the mill until 1997 when it was donated to the historic society by Elizabeth Kenan Buchanan.
-The Mill has been largely restored and is open to the public.
-Visit the mill on October 10, 2015 at the Kenan Mill Festival.
+Kenan’s Mill has been largely restored and is open to the public.

 “Kenan Mill, just off old Summerfield Pike.
 Located between Selma, Alabama and Valley Creek State Park, near historic Kenan Place (an antebellum home built in 1826) where Yankee Gen. James Wilson’s soldiers set fire to the house, but as soon as they left a vigilant slave extinguished the blaze.”
 (Information and picture from Alabama Department of Archives and History)